 What kind of connection?
 Well, not like LinkedIn.
 Not networking.
 It’s face to face and intimate, usually small and relatively quiet.
 It’s friends and colleagues committed to process over product.
 At it’s best it’s community.

 A group of artists got together to talk about what we value and we went out of our way to specifically say, “Not networking.”
-The truth is, Tasai operates as a network.
-It’s just that it’s not a quid-pro-quo, ego-centric network that most people are familiar with.
-It’s a purpose driven eco-centric network.
-It’s a peer-to-peer network built on trust and friendship through collaboration.
+The paradoxical truth is, Tasai operates as a network.
+What kind of network do I mean when I say Tasai operates as a network?
+Well, it’s not like LinkedIn.
+It’s not a quid-pro-quo, fair exchange network that most people are familiar with.
+It’s a purpose driven, peer-to-peer network built on trust and friendship through collaboration.
 It’s self-organizing, it has a holistic view of human beings, it is formed around a purpose that’s larger than any one member of the network.
 In this kind of network project planning meetings can happen at your Mom’s place because all the coffee shops are closed and she has Christmas baking handy.

 This really happened.

 We had a tech meeting for Tasai and SPACE‘s “A (Mostly) Silent Night” event.
 Yasushi Harada, a local VJ, agreed to collaborate this year.
 Fifteen minutes before our first working meeting I discovered the coffee shop we were going to was closed.
 Then I discovered all the coffee shops in the area were closed.
 Our first meeting with a new collaborator was 15 minutes away and we had no where to meet!
 I was at my Mom and Dad’s little apartment in Kits, blocks away from the coffee shop that was now petulantly closed.
 My Mom, joking, but slightly serious, suggested, “You could meet here.
 I have Christmas baking.”

 What was interesting was the hesitation.
 Could we do that?
 Would that be weird?
 Would it be unprofessional?
 In an organizational context these are all valid questions.
 If organization A is meeting organization B, then a neutral territory coffee shop makes sense.
 But Tasai isn’t an organization, we’re collaborators.
 Why wouldn’t we meet in someone’s home?
 Isn’t hospitality at the core of what we’re trying to do as artists?